SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Related Work

-While these systems demonstrate increasingly capable agentic behaviors in SciVis, they also raise open methodological challenges in reliability, repeatability, and how such systems should be systematically compared.
+While these systems demonstrate increasingly capable agentic behaviors in SciVis, they also pose open methodological challenges regarding reliability, repeatability, and systematic comparison.
 These challenges motivate SciVisAgentBench, which aims to provide a principled framework for assessing visualization agents operating over scientific data, tools, and workflows.